Sravanthi-cb/Neighborhood-Map-React/src/README.md

 ## How to run

 - You can download or clone the repository
-- Open the index.html file in the browser of your choice.
 - Install all project dependencies with npm install
+- cd into the project's folder.
+You should see the src and built folders here.
+- npm install to install TypeScript compiler and http-server
-- Start the development server with npm start
+- npm start to compile the files and serve using http-server.
+- You will be able to access the map in a web browser by typing in localhost: 3000

 ## Instructions